 We have tried to think of the questions that prospective applicants may have but expect that there are some we have not thought of.
 We are happy to respond to additional questions and post updates to this Q and A document in the Careers section of our website.
 Please direct any questions to Linda Shout, Director of Human Resources for the RCY and OHRC, at linda.shout@rcybc.ca.

-You are also welcome to participate in one of the informational webinars being offered by the Representative, Jennifer Charlesworth.
+You are also welcome to participate in an informational webinar offered by the Representative, Jennifer Charlesworth.
 Questions are welcome at this time also.
-The webinars will provide participants with an opportunity to learn more about the RCY's mandate, strategic priorities and projects, the role that the new Deputy Representative position will play on the team, and the knowledge, skills and abilities that will be beneficial in this role.
-Webinars will be held on the following dates:
+The webinar will provide participants with an opportunity to learn more about the RCY's mandate, strategic priorities and projects, the role that the new Deputy Representative position will play on the team, and the knowledge, skills and abilities that will be beneficial in this role.
+A webinar will be held on:

-- Monday, January 27, 2020 12:00 1:00 p.m. - Monday, February 3, 2020 1:00 2:00 p.m.
+• Thursday, February 27, 2020 - 12:00 - 1:00 p.m.